Differences Between Life Coaching and Counseling; They Work Hand-In-Hand

 NOTE: Christian counseling does not diagnose or treat clinical issues.
 We deal with situational causes.
 If there is a suspected chemical imbalance or other clinical issue, these clients are referred to qualified providers.

-* In both professions, Christian Life Coaching and Christian Counseling, this academy (PCCCA) teaches the student about the importance of referring a client they are not qualified to help.
-The student learns how to identify those who should be referred and how to make a referral.
+* In both the Christian Life Coach certification and Christian Counselor certification programs, this academy (PCCCA) teaches the student about the importance of referring a client they are not qualified to help.

 Learn More ...